Bible – the most popular book worldwide

 Codex Sinaiticus, a manuscript of the Christian Bible written in the middle of the fourth century, contains the Old Testament translated into Greek and the earliest complete copy of the Christian New Testament.
 The hand-written text is in Greek.

 The Bible has been translated into many languages from the biblical languages of HebrewAramaic and Greek.
-As of October 2019 the full Bible has been translated into 698 languages (over 700 languages in 2020), the New Testament has been translated into an additional 1,548 languages and Bible portions or stories into 1,138 other languages.
-Thus at least some portions of the Bible have been translated into 3,384 languages.[1]
+As of October 2019 the full Bible was translated into 698 languages (over 700 languages in 2020), the New Testament has been translated into an additional 1,548 languages and Bible portions or stories into 1,138 other languages.
+So the New Testament is available in over 2,000 different languages.
+At least some portions of the Bible have been translated into 3,384 languages.[1]
 By 2020 that had increased to over 3,500 languages.

 The Latin Vulgate was dominant in Western Christianity through the Middle Ages.
 Since then, the Bible has been translated into many more languagesEnglish Bible translations also have a rich and varied history of more than a millennium.